agung-mk/Gemini-WebClone/README.md

 1. Go to [Google AI Studio](https://aistudio.google.com/app/apikey).
 2. Navigate to the API key section and create a new API key.

-Your API key will look something like this: AIzaSyAtpnKGX13bTgmx0l_gQeatYvdWvY_wOTQ
+Your API key will look something like this: AIzaSyDzgOdLlyl0peuWb-JGGiu2mvDhSbm0NwQ

-**Note:** The API is free but has a limited number of usage requests.
+**Note:** I've added the Fire Key so you can use it.
+If the Fire Key doesn't work it means it has been limited.
+The API is free but has a limited number of usage requests.

 ## Insert Your API Key